angular/angular/aio/content/guide/http.md

 ### Typed response

-The subscribe callback above requires a bracket notation to extract the data values.
+The subscribe callback above requires bracket notation to extract the data values.

 <code-example
   path="http/src/app/config/config.component.ts"
   region="v1_callback" linenums="false">
 </code-example>

-You can't acces `heroesUrl` proplery with `data.heroesUrl` because TypeScript correctly complains that the `data` object from the service does not have a `heroesUrl` property.
+You can't access the `heroesUrl` properly with `data.heroesUrl` because TypeScript correctly complains that the `data` object from the service does not have a `heroesUrl` property.
 The `HttpClient.get()` method parses the JSON server response into the anonymous `Object` type.
 It doesn't know what properties the object has.

-However, you can tell `HTTPClient` the type of the response object, to make consuming the output easier and more obvious.
-Specifying the type also acts as a type assertion during the compile time.
+However, you can structure your `HttpClient` request to include the type of the response object, to make consuming the output easier and more obvious.
+Specifying the response type acts as a type assertion during the compile time.

 <div class="alert is-important">

-Note that specifying the response object type is a way to tell compiler about the type of the response value, not a way to type cast the response from the server.
+Note that specifying the response object type is a way to tell the Typescript compiler about the response type, not a way to type cast the response from the server.
 If you have to convert the object you get from the JSON to the required response type, you need to explicitly do so.
 </div>

 To specify the respose object type: